-(2) The performance period is for 36 months with TSR performance measured against a peer group of 13 stocks issued by 12 forest-products companies for the same period.
-The 13 stocks in the group are identified as the New Custom Composite Index in the Notes to the Total Shareholder Return chart on page 7 of this Proxy Statement.

-- (3) Award payout is in the form of Common Shares and may range from zero to a maximum of 150 percent of the target award, based upon TSR performance.
+- (2) The performance period is for 36 months with TSR performance measured against 12 forest products sector peer company grouping for the same period.
+The 12 forest products companies in the group are identified in the Notes to the Total Shareholder Return chart on page 6 of this Proxy Statement. - (3) Award payout is in the form of Common Shares and may range from zero to a maximum of 150 percent of the target award, based upon TSR performance.
 100 percent of target is achieved when Rayonier TSR achieves 120 percent of the TSR performance by peer group companies, and the maximum 150 percent of target is achieved when Rayonier achieves 160 percent of peer group performance.
 A minimum payment of 50 percent of target is paid if Rayonier achieves 60 percent of peer group performance, and there is no payout if Rayonier falls below that level.
 Award payments for performance that falls between the 60 percent and 120 percent performance hurdles, or between the 120 percent and 160 percent performance hurdles, will be linearly interpolated.
-The number of shares awarded is reduced by the number of shares having a value equal to the amount necessary to cover tax liabilities associated with the award. - (4) Award payout commences with 50 percent of target share award if Rayonier achieves 60 percent of peer group performance. - (5) The 1998 Contingent Performance Shares granted to Mr. Gross have been extended on a full value basis as of December 31, 1998 for the performance period through January 2, 2001, with subsequent award, if any, based upon achievement of TSR objectives set forth in Note (3).
+The number of shares awarded is reduced by the number of shares having a value equal to the amount necessary to cover tax liabilities associated with the award. - (4) Award payout commences with 50 percent of target share award if Rayonier achieves 60 percent of peer group performance.